 Diary: The main Framing Device of the story, which is being told through the journal entries of the characters.

-Doesn't Like Guns: Pegs, though only at first — she slowly grows to tolerate them, and will even use them ever since she saved Michael's life during the First Battle of the Tower (nevermind that killing Latch was a Bleed 'em and Weep moment for her).
+Doesn't Like Guns: Pegs, though only at first — she slowly grows to tolerate them, and will even use them ever since she saved Michael's life during the First Battle of the Tower.
+And while she is more willing to use a gun when necessary afterwards, she still prefers not to use a gun.

 Elite Zombie: "runners," "jumpers," "smart ones," "behemoths," and "little ones" on top of the regular "biters."